jolicode/reveal.js/README.md

 ## How to use

-Clone the project into a new repository gh-pages branch, rename `index-jolicode.html` into `index.html` and start working!
+Clone the project into a new repository, rename `index-jolicode.html` into `index.html` and start working!

 ## What's different